“I’m the king of Nigeria”: Davido declares new title on streets of Paris

-- Nigerian singer Davido is having an awesome time in Paris, as videos of his time there trend online
+- Nigerian singer Davido is having an awesome time in Paris, as videos of his time there trended online

 - Legit.ng previously reported that the Afrobeats star and his aide Isreal DMW caused a stir in one of the malls in the foreign city

-- In the new video making rounds online saw the former DMW boss declaring his new title among his caucasian fans
+- A new video making rounds online saw the former DMW boss declaring his new title among his caucasian fans

 Don't miss out!
 Join Legit.ng's Sports News channel on WhatsApp now!